 Be clear and specific

-Giving feedback on designs can be difficult if you’re not used to vocalising more nuanced opinions.
+Giving feedback on designs is an essential part of design collaboration and can be difficult if you’re not used to vocalising more nuanced opinions.
 Phrases like ‘make it pop’ or ‘I don’t like it’ aren’t useful to designers as they don’t convey what it is you don’t like about the current design.
 (If you want more examples there are entire websites dedicated to bad client feedback on designs like the Designers Humor Twitter).
 You need to be constructive, clear and descriptive.
 What is it you don’t like about the design?
 The colour, layout, typography?
 Then what is it about that facet you don’t like?
 Is the font too compact?
 Is it difficult to read or maybe you find it cluttered?
 The more specific you can be the more useful the feedback will be.

 Try to group your feedback into a page at a time, this makes it easy to implement.
 If there is one change that crosses multiple pages simply add ‘throughout design’ to the end of your feedback and your designer will know to update every instance.